RAISE THE AGE: DETENTION OF JUVENILES

 (Information derived from the Juvenile Justice Benchbook, 3rd Edition, Michigan Judicial Institute, and from information on juvenile delinquency available on the Clare County Prosecuting Attorney Office website.)

-There are three primary factors that inhibit a precise fiscal impact estimate of the bills:
+There are three primary factors that inhibit a precise fiscal impact estimate of the package:

 · State statute still would allow for judicial discretion to move juvenile cases under the age of 18 to adult circuit and district courts.
 If a moderate percentage of these cases are moved, then the fiscal impact would lessen.